 How much Do the Differences in Riding Styles Matter?

 For example, while both barrel racing and Western pleasure may be offered in the same Western horse show, the dress of the rider, equipment or tack used, and method of riding will be very very different.
-Similarly a English horse show might have classes and Hunter style jumping and show jumping.
-Even though both are English jumping classes, they are judged very differently (timed versus style) and because of that there will be significant differences in equipment, presentation, and style of riding.
+Similarly, an English horse show might have classes and Hunter style jumping and show jumping.
+Even though both are English jumping classes, they are judged very differently (timed versus style) and because of that, there will be significant differences in equipment, presentation, and style of riding.

 Thinking beyond “English” and “Western”

-In the United States, less common styles of riding include saddle seat (a type of riding that originated in the South that is used with horses that are “gaited” – or have gates other than walk trot and canter), endurance riding (a type of riding that originated around a marathon like long-distance style riding which combines the lightweight equipment of English riding with the comfort of Western riding), as well as multiple distinct types of tack and riding that belonged to various indigenous peoples of the United States.
+In the United States, less common styles of riding include saddle seat (a type of riding that originated in the South that is used with horses that are “gaited” – or have gates other than walk trot and canter), endurance riding (a type of riding that originated around a marathon like long-distance style riding which combines the lightweight equipment of English riding with the comfort of Western riding), riding styles of Native American tribes, as well as multiple distinct types of tack and riding that belonged to various indigenous peoples of the United States.

 Beyond the United States, every people group that has depended upon horses for transportation at some point in their history has developed a unique style for riding their horses.
 These include the English/Western bridging style of Australian riding, the Gauchos of Argentinian and Uruguayan “estancias” (ranches), master-riders of Mongolian nomadic groups, and the famed Bedouin horsemen in the middle east, as well as countless others.

 As you begin exploring the style that’s right for you, think beyond the basic categories to how you can help you and your horse build trust, ride with comfort, and have fun in and out of the saddle!